 Carrot Puree with Optional Ginger

 Carrot Puree with Optional Ginger is a fantastic baby food puree when starting solids.
-Nutritious, sweet and vibrant, this homemade carrot puree is so easy to make with carrots available all year round.
+Sweet and vibrant, this homemade carrot puree is so easy to make with carrots available all year round.
 Added ginger gives a lovely freshness to the creaminess and sweet taste of the carrots.
-This puree is sure to be a winning combination for baby’s little taste buds.
+This carrot puree is sure to be a winning combination for baby’s little taste buds.

 You guessed it, it’s just carrots and ginger in this carrot puree recipe!